Teskedsgubben/inhousebot/README.md

 Typing `/newgame` in the *#commands* channel creates a new game in the *#games* channel.
 You can add a name to the game like `/newgame gamename` when creating it.

 The bot now posts the game in the *#games* channel as a professionally styled message.
 The bot adds reactions with a Radiant <:Creep_Radiant:1207041014481682502> and Dire <:Creep_Dire:1207041042780790784> creep automatically.
 Players can join the respective team by clicking that creep, which will automatically move them into the *:loud_sound: Radiant* or *:loud_sound: Dire* voice channel.
+Trying to move into those voice channels manually will move you back to the Lobby, unless you marked observer or both teams are full.

 For a limited time after creating the game, players can place their bets.
 Players that have joined the game can do so like `/bet 100` to place a bet of 100 on their own team.
 Players not in the game can bet on any team like `/bet 100 radiant`.
 Note that joining the other team after placing that bet will discard it, no 322 here.
 Leaving the team will activate it again though.